Django-Spellbook

 Accessing Your Spellbook Markdown Content

-After running the markdown processing command, your content will be organized within your specified content app’s templates under templates/spellbook_md/.
-These files are created automatically in your app directory based on your SPELLBOOK_CONTENT_APP setting.
+After running the markdown processing command, your content will be organized within your specified app's templates under templates/spellbook_md/.
+These files are created automatically in your app directory based on your SPELLBOOK_MD_APP setting.

 To make your markdown-rendered pages accessible from the browser, add a path in your main urls.py: